falcon-computing/genome-release/docs/README.md

   -i ${BAM_INPUT} -o recalibration_report.grp \
   -K $ThousandGen -K $Mills -K $SNP"
 ```
 The command also works with a single BAM file.
-It takes around 1177 seconds to complete.

 ### Generating Genomic VCF (gVCF) file from a BAM file with Haplotype Caller
 fcs-genome htc performs germline variant calling using the input BAM file with default output format as gVCF. if --produce-vcf is set, a VCF file is produced.